DIFFERENT VENDORS, DIFFERENT RULES... Why??

 *Priority is given to vendors growing food, then to those who create value added products from agricultural produce, and finally everyone else.

-*Artists, Crafters, and Food Purveyors may only sell high quality items of their own production and substantially made in Lake County.
+*Artists, Crafters, and Food Purveyors may only sell high quality items of their own production.

 MORE IMPORTANT STUFF: